-Changes to technical support hours will only be allowed during the period Oct.10 - 27, 2017 to be effective Nov.
-20. This is intended to reduce the disruption to schools because a change to technical support hours at one school can impact up to 10 other schools that share the same technical support specialist.
+Changes to technical support hours will only be allowed during the period Oct.
+12 - 26, 2018 to be effective Nov.
+19. This is intended to reduce the disruption to schools because a change to technical support hours at one school can impact up to 10 other schools that share the same technical support specialist.

-These staff are recruited and report to Finance / Technology Services.
-Their regular/daily work tasks are assigned by the principal or designate.
+Client Technology Services (CTS) staff are recruited by and report to the office of Director, Client Technology Services.
+Their regular/daily work tasks are assigned by the school principal or delegate.
 Client Technology Services provides the scheduling of all technical support staff on behalf of the system.